-The European Medicines Agency (EMA), under a process known as article 58, will perform a scientific evaluation of this vaccine and issue what is called "a European scientific opinion".
+The European Medicines Agency (EMA), under a process known as article 58, is currently performing a scientific evaluation of this vaccine and may issue what is called "a European scientific opinion".
 This would not be licensure or registration, but provides a scientific opinion which African regulators may use to help their own regulatory processes.
 It will be African national regulatory authorities which will consider licensing the vaccine in their jurisdictions.
 It is not clear when African regulators will consider this, but evaluation for licensure becomes relevant when sufficient efficacy data for the target population for vaccination become available.

-9. What is article 58 and how does the EMA work with WHO in assessing the RTS,S/AS01vaccine?
+What is article 58 and how does the EMA work with WHO in assessing the RTS,S/AS01 vaccine?

-10. When will WHO make a recommendation concerning use of the RTS,S/AS01 vaccine?
+When will WHO consider a recommendation concerning use of the RTS,S/AS01 vaccine?